Why do we eat turkey at Christmas?

 pig, veale, goose & capon, & Turkey wel drest.

 This popularity resulted from a growth in English turkey rearing throughout the period, especially in eastern England and Norfolk.
-The land was suitable and it was within a reasonable distance of London.
+The land was suitable for turkey farming and was within a reasonable distance of London.
 The Norfolk Black is generally considered the oldest turkey breed in the UK and can still be found on certain farms today.
-Some of these birds were even taken to the Americas, where they were crossed with wild birds to produce most of the dark-feathered commercial varieties that we recognise today.
-In fact, many of the pilgrims took turkeys with them, unaware that turkeys were actually already native to North America.

 Later, in Georgian times, the turkey featured in another extravagant Christmas meal: ‘the Christmas Pye’ or the Turducken.
 One recipe is found in the influential cookbook, The Art of Cookery Made Plain and Simple by Hannah Glasse.
-It involved putting a pigeon in a partridge, the partridge in a fowl, the fowl in a goose, and then it all in a turkey surrounded by pie crust and meat from rabbits, wood-cock, moor fowl, and any ‘wild-fowl you can get’.
-This cookbook was popular in England and the Thirteen Colonies of America for over a century after its publication.
-It was written in plain English so that servants could use it to make delicious, extravagant meals.
+This dish involved putting a pigeon in a partridge, the partridge in a fowl, the fowl in a goose, and then all in a turkey, surrounded by pie crust and meat from rabbits, wood-cock, moor fowl, and any ‘wild-fowl you can get’.
+This cookbook was popular in England and the Thirteen Colonies for over a century after its publication.
+It was written in plain English so that servants could use it to make meals that were as delicious as they were extravagant.

 Turkey, Christmas, and the Victorians

-Many of England’s modern Christmas traditions first appeared during the Victorian age, thanks to the highly fashionable royal family.
+Many of England’s modern Christmas traditions originate with the influence of the Victorian royal family.
 Prince Albert imported several traditions from Germany while Queen Victoria took advantage of new technologies and resources from the British Empire to set the latest trends.
-It’s why we send Christmas cards, bring our Christmas trees indoors and cover them with decorations, and, eat a turkey for dinner.
-It was in 1851 that turkey first took centre stage at the royals’ dinner table, which began a trend we still enjoy today.
+Their influence is why we send Christmas cards, bring our Christmas trees indoors and cover them with decorations, and eat a turkey for dinner.
+Turkey took centre-stage on the royals’ Christmas dinner in 1851.
+And the rest is history.

-As you might imagine, most families in Victorian England could not afford something as extravagant as a turkey and most families ate goose.
+As you might imagine, most families in Victorian England could not afford something as extravagant as a turkey.
+So, most families ate goose.
 Dickens portrays this in A Christmas Carol with the feast at the Cratchits’ residence:

 “There never was such a goose.
 Bob said he didn’t believe there ever was such a goose cooked.
 Its tenderness and flavour, size and cheapness, were the themes of universal admiration.
 Eked out by apple-sauce and mashed potatoes, it was a sufficient dinner for the whole family; indeed, as Mrs Cratchit said with great delight (surveying one small atom of a bone upon the dish), they hadn’t ate it all at last!
 Yet everyone had had enough, and the youngest Cratchits in particular, were steeped in sage and onion to the eyebrows!”